Photo by SportsEngine

 Jada James, St. Paul Como Park.
 Dec.
 10-15

-Tag(s): Star Tribune MSHSL Conferences IMAC Blake Lake Superior Duluth Marshall Minneapolis City Minneapolis South MCAA Heritage Christian Legacy Christian Northwest Suburban Northwest Suburban - North Centennial Northwest Suburban - West Park Center South Suburban Lakeville North Southeast West Division Grand Meadow Suburban East Cretin-Derham Hall MCAA East MCAA West
+Tag(s): Star Tribune MSHSL Conferences IMAC Blake Lake Superior Duluth Marshall Minneapolis City Minneapolis South MCAA Heritage Christian Legacy Christian Academy Northwest Suburban Northwest Suburban - North Centennial Northwest Suburban - West Park Center South Suburban Lakeville North Southeast West Division Grand Meadow Suburban East Cretin-Derham Hall MCAA East MCAA West